 - (1) Towards the end of the study programme, a thesis must be written as part of a separate module (thesis module).
 It cannot be replaced by way of recognition according to § 27.
 The Special Regulations may require the thesis to be defended orally in the context of an oral examination. - (2) The Examination Board assigns the topic and appoints an examiner to supervise the thesis and prepare the first review from the group of eligible supervisors according to § 26 (1) and decides who will prepare the second review.
 The examinee may make proposals with regard to topic and examiner. - (3) If the topic is appropriate, the thesis may take the form of group work if it can be guaranteed that the contributions are clearly attributable to the individual examinees.
 At the examinee's request, the thesis and oral examination may be conducted in a foreign language if corresponding assessment can be guaranteed.
 Decisions based on the first and second sentences are made by the Examination Board. - (4) Contrary to § 25 (5), withdrawal is no longer possible after the write-up period has begun.
 However, the topic may be rejected once up until the mid-point of the regular write-up period.
 In this case, a new topic is assigned immediately, and the write-up period starts again.
-It is not possible to reject the topic again. - (5) Provided that the board of examiners does not stipulate otherwise, the thesis must be submitted in paper form and in an electronically searchable form. - (6) The Special Regulations set out further details, especially the write-up period.
+It is not possible to reject the topic again. - (5) The thesis must be submitted on paper and in digitally searchable form. - (6) The Special Regulations set out further details, especially the write-up period.
 In all other respects, the provisions on assignments shall apply with the proviso that decisions pursuant to § 22 (4) and (5) shall be taken by the Examination Board.